Save the Date!

 Donate to the Mini-Forest Project

-What is a mini-forest?
+What’s a mini-forest?

 A mini-forest, or micro-forest, is a dense, fast-growing, native woodland planted in a small, urban area that mimics the structure and benefits of a traditional forest.
 This unique approach is based on the award-winning work of Japanese botanist Akira Miyawaki.